Designing A Website Based On Human Behaviour

 Have you noticed how Google keeps showing you advertisements on Amazon for that dress you admired a week ago?
 Or how does the Explore feed on Instagram show posts that match your aesthetic?
 That’s all because of the information such websites gather from their users’ online activity.
 Believe it or not- your devices know your job designation, relationship status, and much more about your lifestyle.

-Moreover, while personas help learn the primary group of users, archetypes paint a clearer picture of a person’s thinking.
+Moreover, while personas help us learn the primary user group, archetypes paint a clearer picture of a person’s thinking.

 Human Persona Categories